-Use only 6" diameter chimney listed to UL 103 HT.
-Chimney made to this listing is High Temperature rated to 2100 degrees Fahrenheit.
-Use chimney from only one manufacturer.
+Use only 6"/152mm diameter chimney with UL 103 HT (USA) or ULC-S629 (CDN) listing.
+Chimney made to this listing is High Temperature rated to 2100°F/1149°C. Use chimney from only one manufacturer.
 Never mix brands.
 Carefully follow the chimney manufacturer's stated requirements and clearances.
 Use the chimney manufacturer's attic guards, roof supports, flashing and fire stops when passing through a ceiling.
-Use a listed thimble when passing through a combustible wall.
+Use a listed wall pass-thru when passing through a combustible wall.
 Do not use makeshift compromises during installation.
-WARNING: DO NOT USE A SINGLE-WALL CONNECTION PIPE AS A CHIMNEY!
+Never use a single-wall connection pipe as a chimney!

-When using a pre-existing chimney, have it's condition and installation inspected before using.
+When using a pre-existing chimney, have its condition and installation inspected before using.
 Make sure that the chimney meets all of the UL rating requirements listed above.
-Be aware that not all manufactured chimney is of the UL 103 HT type.
+Be aware that not all manufactured chimney is UL 103 HT/ULC-S629 rated.